jwhitwo/azureclassroom/create-classroom.md

 ```

 ## Step 4: Assign IAM Permissions
+- Assign each student to their resource group
+- Assign instructors to the subscription

 ## Step 5: Create Alerting Thresholds
 - Create action group that contains the instructors